 APOPLEXY-Brought on by anger, hate or extreme passion.
 BACK LAMENESS-Burden-bearing thoughts.

 BILIOUSNESS-Revengeful, traitorous, mutinous thoughts.
 BOILS AND OTHER ERUPTIONS-Irritability, impatience.
-BALDNESS-Incompetency, inability, self-consciousness.
+BALDNESS-Incompetence, inability, self-consciousness.

 CATARRH-Disgust, disdain, and false superiority.

 CANCER-Dissatisfied love nature, selfishness, frustration.
-COLDS-Depressions, despondency, "the blues," CONSTIPATION-Nervous tension, worry, lack of poise.
+COLDS-Depressions, despondency, "the blues."

+CONSTIPATION-Nervous tension, worry, lack of poise.
 CROUP-Intense irritation and confusion.

 DEAFNESS-Unwillingness to listen, judge, and accept.
 DIARRHEA-Tendency to run away or avoid reality.

 DIPHTHERIA-Intensified resistance to truth and reality.

 DYSPEPSIA-Worry, turmoil, anxiety, fear of the future.
 GOITER-Obstinate pride, fear of difficulties.

 HAY FEVER-Lack of interest, self-inflicted limitations.
 HEADACHE-Confusion, fear, worry, brain exhaustion.

 HEART TROUBLE-Selfishness, fear, worry, tension.

 HEMORRHOIDS-Prolonged anxiety, fear, and worry.
 HYSTERIA-Repression, mental conflicts, selfishness.

 KIDNEY TROUBLE-Inferiority complex, fear of detection.

 LIVER TROUBLE-Inaction, depression, repression.

 NAUSEA-Rejection of facts or truth, emotional conflicts.
 PARALYSIS-Thwarted or inhibited desires.

 PNEUMONIA-Overwhelming disappointment of long duration.

 RHEUMATISM-Fault-finding, criticism, nagging.

 SORE THROAT-Unconscious resistance to truth.

 SPINAL TROUBLE-Remote fear of death and eternal punishment.
 STOMACH TROUBLE-Oversensitiveness, rejection of facts.

 FRIGIDITY-(In either sex) Repression, conflicts, shocks.

 TUBERCULOSIS-Lack of freedom or a shut-in complex.
 URINARY TROUBLE-Inefficiency, inability, and "I can't."

+From Silence to Riches

+CHAPTER IX

+In a few days Grayson wrote again continuing with the same subject.

 "The physiological cause of afflictions are due to occupation, environment, and neglect.
 The first two can be overcome by changing one's occupation or environment.
-The neglect can be corrected by the observance of a few simple health rules.
+Neglect can be corrected by the observance of a few simple health rules.
 For example: chew each mouthful of food to a liquid before swallowing it.
-The same energy can be derived from one-half the amount of food usually eaten, if it is properly masticated and with only one-half the energy otherwise expended in digestion.
+The same amount of energy can be derived from one-half the amount of food usually eaten if it is properly masticated, and with only one-half the energy otherwise expended in digestion.

 "Eat a sufficiency of uncooked fruits and vegetables.
-Meat need not be discontinued but, properly masticated, the quantity can be greatly reduced.
+Meat need not be discontinued but, properly masticated the quantity can be greatly reduced.
 In your back yard is the finest source for nine of the 16 vital bodily elements: phosphorous, calcium, chlorine, fluorin, iron, magnesium, manganese, sodium, and sulphur.
-They are contained in the yolks of eggs.
+They are contained in the uncooked yolks of eggs.
 Take two every other day in a little milk just before the morning or midday meal.
 Don't take the whites unless you are doing very hard manual labor.
 Again, the average person drinks but four glasses of water a day.
 He should drink eight, and it is very important that he do so.
-Thus, with a little enthusiasm for life, and a little care concerning food and drink, older people can drop twenty years from their appearance and thirty from their attitude and feelings.
+Thus, with a little enthusiasm for life, and a little care concerning food and drink, older people can often drop twenty years from their appearance and thirty from their attitude and feelings.

-"The social department of life can be developed through the application of three simple rules.
-The first is the Golden Rule -'Do unto others as you would have them do unto you.'
-The second is the Silver One-'Love thy neighbor as thyself-and thyself as much as thy neighbor.'
+"The Social Department of Life can be developed through the application of three simple rules.
+The first is the Golden Rule-'Do unto others as you would have them do unto you.'
+The second is the Silver One-'Love thy neighbor as thyself and thyself as much as thy neighbor.'
 The third is the Iron One-'Never do for others what they will not do for themselves.'

 "Get acquainted with as many people as possible.
 They have many ideas that you can use; you have many that they can use.
-Once your sub-conscious mind has formed the habit of looking for knowledge, it will draw to you the right people, that you may learn.
-Conversely, others will be drawn to you in their quest for enlightenment.
-Therefore, you must learn to cultivate all people that you may be prepared to receive all which is of value.
+Once your sub-conscious mind has formed the habit of looking for knowledge, it will draw to you the right people.